Close Banner

 Mickey's Very Merry Christmas Party Dates and Tickets

-Mickey's Very Merry Christmas Party is held on select nights at Magic Kingdom from Nov.
-9 to Dec.
-22, 2023.
+Mickey's Very Merry Christmas Party takes place on select nights at Magic Kingdom from Nov.
+8 to Dec.
+20, 2024.
 The event runs from 7 p.m. to midnight and party guests can enter the park as early as 4 p.m.
 The park closes at 6 p.m. for daytime guests without an event ticket.
-You do not need a Disney Park Pass reservation if you're only attending the party (but if you have regular admission tickets and plan to arrive prior to 4 p.m., you would need a park reservation).

 Mickey's Very Merry Christmas Party is a separately ticketed event, which means you must purchase a party ticket to attend.
-Undercover Tourist offered discount tickets beginning July 6, 2023.
-Mickey's Very Merry Christmas Party tickets are now sold out for 2023.
+Tickets are on sale now — and you can save up to $10 per ticket when you purchase through Undercover Tourist!

 Best Days to Attend Mickey's Very Merry Christmas Party

 Pricing is the strongest indicator of what Disney expects to be its busiest days.
 Higher prices mean higher demand, and higher demand means bigger anticipated crowds.
 Cheaper tickets generally mean fewer crowds.
 The last three parties of the year are typically the most expensive as they are the closest to Christmas.
 Surprisingly, the first two are typically not the cheapest as some families decide to go all out and time their vacations so that they can experience both the last Mickey's Not-So-Scary Halloween Party and the first Mickey's Very Merry Christmas Party.
-A few parties have already sold out, so we recommend purchasing tickets as soon as you know you want to attend.
 Disney does not publish attendance numbers, but these parties are always well-attended, so plan accordingly!

 If you want to learn more about all of the festivities at Disney World going on during this time, check out our full guide to Disney World holiday events.

 Before we get to the party itself, we have a weather warning!
 This time of year can be consistently inconsistent.
 Sometimes Florida can be true to the Christmas season with temperatures in the low 60s, but more often than not, highs are in the 80s.
 We find it can go from a hot, muggy day to a chilly night pretty quickly.
 So wear a flexible outfit with layers to accommodate whatever Florida throws your way.
-Hoppy news — there are usually a few super cute holiday-themed spirit jerseys available to purchase around property to keep you looking festive and feeling toasty warm!
+Hoppy news — there are some festively fun holiday sweaters available to layer this year, with matching ears!
 Less commonly, there can be a chance of rain.
 So it's always best to double-check the weather forecast before your trip!

 Mickey's Very Merry Christmas Party Entry Procedures

-Mickey’s Very Merry Christmas Party — Cover of guide map
+Guide to Mickey's Very Merry Christmas Party - Cast Member holding event guides

 The party doesn't officially start until 7 p.m., but guests can get into the park starting at 4 p.m. with a Mickey’s Very Merry Christmas Party ticket.
 We highly recommend doing this, as this will give you more time to ride a few rides and have an early dinner before the party-exclusive activities begin.
 Of course, allot time for security and ticketing to be sure to arrive on time and enjoy the most of your evening.
 (Additionally, if you're driving, keep in mind the extra time to park and ride the monorail or the ferryboat — it can take about 30 minutes just to get to the entrance!)